- About Us

 John is survived by Carolee; daughters, Alyson (Mike) Meyers and Christianne (Brent) Mohrmann; sons Tyson and Trevor (Amber) Gerstmann; grandchildren, Aleythia Grace, Nathan Daniel Giziga, Henning Isaiah John, Aodhan Esmond Trevor, and Jocelyn Eloise; brother Joel (Linda) Gerstmann; sisters Diane Ledgerwood and Marie Hartman; niece Ingrid (Jay) Yothers and family, niece Ann Ledgerwood, nephew Rian (Eva) Ledgerwood and family, nephew Karsten (Alex) Ledgerwood and family, nephews David and Paul Gerstmann; cousin Robert (Janet Sittig) Taylor and other cousins.
 John was preceded in death by his grandparents Karl Julius and Else (Schneider) Gerstmann and B. N. "Ben" and Inga (Heistad) Thorsheim; his parents Karl Walter and Drusilla Marie (Thorsheim) Gerstmann; several aunts and uncles; his brother-in-law Roy Ledgerwood and his brother-in-law Randy Hartman.

-A special thank you to the staff at LB Hospice for their loving care and support during John’s final months, as well as the caregivers at LifeSong Residence.
+A special thank you to the staff at LB Hospice for their loving care and support during John's final months, as well as the caregivers at LifeSong Residence.
 The family would like to thank Glende-Nilson Funeral Home for handling the final arrangements.
-A memorial service will be held in Fergus Falls at a later date.